-The following provides details of TGAFGL's Group structure as of December 31, 2023.
-Operating entities are shown, but the chart excludes certain other special purpose holding companies and subsidiaries within Global Atlantic.
+The following chart summarizes Global Atlantic's structure as of December 31, 2024.
+Operating entities and holding companies are shown, but for clarity of presentation the chart excludes certain other Global Atlantic entities such as special purpose holding companies.

 f.
 Insurance Business Written by Business Segment and by Geographical Region